School Overview

 What kind of school is Alvarado?

-We prioritize literacy, smaller class sizes, art and science throughout our school experience.
+We prioritize literacy art and science throughout our school experience.
 Alvarado has a strong Latin American and multi-cultural identity that is felt throughout the school – from our annual Día de los Muertos festival to our students’ beautiful artwork decking our historic 1926 building.
-Our PTA contributes significant resources so that our children can enjoy a well-rounded education that includes lab science, studio art, physical education, music, environmental education and technology instruction.
+Our PTA contributes significant resources so that our children can enjoy a well-rounded education that includes, studio art, physical education, music, environmental education and technology instruction.
 Many of our staff, extracurricular instructors and parent volunteers speak English and Spanish, among many other languages.

 What programs and curriculum are offered at at our school?

-Admission to Alvarado’s GE and SI programs are handled separately through San Francisco Unified School District (SFUSD).
-The curriculums mirror each other and are based on Reading & Writing Workshop for language arts, Common Core for mathematics, project based learning for social studies using Macgraw Hill, and the Amplify science curriculum.
+Enrollment to Alvarado’s GE and SI programs are handled separately through San Francisco Unified School District (SFUSD).
+The curriculums in both programs align with SFUSD curriculum for ELA, Math, project based learning for social studies using Macgraw Hill, and the Amplify science curriculum.
 Both SI and GE programs also provide daily instruction in English Language Development.

 How does Spanish Immersion work at Alvarado?